aiegoo/documentation/pages/books/books_gittool.md

 ## Gists

 ```
-The important thing to note about hypermedia APIs is that payloads contain meta‐
-data about data itself and metadata about the possible options of operating on the
+The important thing to note about hypermedia APIs is that payloads contain meta‐data about data itself and metadata about the possible options of operating on the data.
-data.
 RESTful APIs typically provide a mapping outside of the payload.
-You have to
-join the API sitemap with the data in an ad hoc way when using RESTful APIs; with
-hypermedia APIs your client can react to the payload itself correctly and intelligently
-without knowing anything about a sitemap stored in human-readable documenta‐
+You have to join the API sitemap with the data in an ad hoc way when using RESTful APIs; with hypermedia APIs your client can react to the payload itself correctly and intelligently without knowing anything about a sitemap stored in human-readable documentation.
-tion.
 ```

 ## Wiki with gollum